@ws

 req The WebSocket request payload

-req.requestContext.connectionId An id that uniquely identifies a client
+req.requestContext.connectionId An ID that uniquely identifies the client

-To publish a message to a WebSocket client you can use arc’s runtime library @architect/functionsws.send method.
-You can call this method from any of your application’s functions.
+To publish a message to a WebSocket client you can use Arc’s runtime library @architect/functionsws.send method.
+You can call this method from any of your application’s functions so long as you have a valid connectionId.